Kearson DeWitt

 Kearson DeWitt is a supervillain appearing in American comic books published by Marvel Comics, primarily as an enemy of Iron Man.

 Publication history

 Kearson DeWitt first appeared in Iron Man #258 (July 1990) and was created by John Byrne and John Romita Jr.

 Fictional character biography

 Kearson Z. DeWitt described his father as a brilliant engineer decades ahead of the time.
-Upon being ignored and ridiculed, Kearson's father died penniless and heartbroken with only designs of unrealized potential.
-Kearson then suspected that Tony Stark was to blame for stealing his father's designs which were used to build Iron Man's suit.
-He vowed revenge on Stark and Iron Man unaware that the two are one person.
+Upon being ignored and ridiculed, DeWitt's father died penniless and heartbroken with only designs of unrealized potential.
+DeWitt suspects that Tony Stark stole as to blame for stealing his father's designs which were used to build Iron Man's suit.
+He vows revenge on Stark and Iron Man, unaware that they are the same person.